StTronn/rishavt.dev/src/pages/posts/micro-payments.md

 # Reference
-I took reference from the lightning network [paper]( https://lightning.network/lightning-network-paper.pdf)and [lecture](https://youtu.be/Hzv9WuqIzA0?si=OvCB0Uoml8GhDcFX) by one of the authors
+I took reference from the lightning network [paper]( https://lightning.network/lightning-network-paper.pdf) and [lecture](https://youtu.be/Hzv9WuqIzA0?si=OvCB0Uoml8GhDcFX) by one of the authors

 For Uni Directional [payment channel](https://solidity-by-example.org/app/uni-directional-payment-channel/)